mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/docker-network.md

 - List all available and configured networks on docker daemon `docker network ls`

-- Create a user defined network
+- Create a user-defined network
 `docker network create --driver {{driver_name}} {{network_name}}`

 - Display detailed information of a space-separated list of networks